MaayanLab/clustergrammer/README.md

 [![demo_screenshot](img/demo_screenshot.png "demo_screenshot.png")](http://amp.pharm.mssm.edu/clustergrammer/)

-The project began as an extension of this example http://bost.ocks.org/mike/miserables/.
-Some of clustergrammer's interacive features include:
+The project began as an extension of this example http://bost.ocks.org/mike/miserables/ and some of clustergrammer's interacive features include:

 - zooming/panning
 - reordering based on sum, variance etc.